navis-org/navis/navis/io/pq_io.md

 from the node table itself.
 In our example, the names (Humpty and Dumpty) are quite obviously supposed to be strings.
 This may be less obvious for other (byte-encoded) properties or values.
 It is on the reader to decide how to parse them.

 In the future, we could add additional meta data to determine data types e.g. via `{"_dtype:name": "str", "_dtype:id": "int"}`.

-### Synapses
+### Synapses (not implemented yet)

 Synapses and other similar data typically associated with a neuron must be stored in separate parquet files.